courtneyr-dev/post-formats-power-up/QA-TEST-PLAN.md

 **Copy this transcript:**
 ```
+Alice  2:22 PM
-Alice [14:22]: Signal call in 5 minutes for the security audit review?
+Signal call in 5 minutes for the security audit review?

+Bob  2:23 PM
-Bob [14:23]: Yes, I'm ready.
+Yes, I'm ready.
 Just finishing up some notes.

+Alice  2:24 PM
-Alice [14:24]: Perfect.
+Perfect.
 I've got the vulnerability report open.

+Bob  2:27 PM
-Bob [14:27]: Before we start - did you see the critical finding
+Before we start - did you see the critical finding
 in section 3.2?

+Alice  2:28 PM
-Alice [14:28]: The SQL injection vulnerability?
+The SQL injection vulnerability?
 Yes, priority one fix.

+Bob  2:29 PM
-Bob [14:29]: Agreed.
+Agreed.
 I think we can patch that today if we pair on it.

+Alice  2:30 PM
-Alice [14:30]: Good plan.
+Good plan.
 Let's discuss severity ratings for
 the other findings on the call.

+Bob  2:31 PM
-Bob [14:31]: Sounds good.
+Sounds good.
 Starting the call now.

-[Call duration: 47:32]
+Alice  3:19 PM

-Bob [15:19]: Great discussion.
+Great discussion.
 To summarize:
 - SQL injection: Critical - fix today
 - XSS vulnerability: High - fix this week
 - CSRF issue: Medium - fix next sprint
 - Information disclosure: Low - backlog

+Bob  3:21 PM
-Alice [15:21]: Perfect summary.
+Perfect summary.
 I'll create the tickets and
 assign priorities.

+Alice  3:22 PM
-Bob [15:22]: I'll start on the SQL injection patch right after this.
+I'll start on the SQL injection patch right after this.

+Bob  3:24 PM
-Alice [15:24]: Excellent.
+Excellent.
 Let me know if you need a code review later.

+Alice  3:25 PM
-Bob [15:25]: Will do.
+Will do.
 Should have something ready in 2-3 hours.

+Bob  3:26 PM
-Alice [15:26]: 👍
+👍
 ```

 **Test Steps:**
 1. Create new post, select Chat format
 2. Paste transcript into Chat Log block
-3. Set Source: **Signal**
+3. Set Source: **Signal** (or Auto)
 4. Set Style: **Transcript**
-5. Verify: Clean formatting, call indicators, security context, minimal decoration
+5. Verify: Clean formatting, bullet points preserved, minimal styling

+**Common Issues:**
+- Use **2 spaces** between name and timestamp
+- Signal uses same format as Slack/Discord
+- Note: Call duration indicators are shown as messages, not special UI

 ---